 Now if this remains a challenge for businesses that deal with a monolingual audience in a single market, imagine the complexities inherent in monitoring conversations and sentiments across multiple markets, platforms and languages (many of which you may not even speak).

-Perhaps this is the reason why so many international businesses dive headfirst into tweeting, facebooking, Gplussing (or whatever that’s called) with no real plan or purpose in place.
-But it doesn’t change the fact that putting tactics before listening, goal-setting and strategy is like putting the cart before the horse: It won’t take you very far.
+Perhaps this is the reason why so many international businesses dive headfirst into tweeting, facebooking, Gplussing (or whatever that is called) with no real plan or purpose in place.
+But it does not change the fact that putting tactics before listening, goal-setting and strategy is like putting the cart before the horse: It will not take you very far.

 - Download guide to get a concrete 4-step process with visual examples.

-If you’re able to answer the following question in a comprehensive, well-argued manner for each of the markets for which you plan to expand your social presence, please proceed.
-If not, it’s because you haven’t done your homework well enough (in which case you should take a few steps backwards in this framework).
+If you are able to answer the following question in a comprehensive, well-argued manner for each of the markets for which you plan to expand your social presence, please proceed.
+If not, it is because you have not done your homework well enough (in which case you should take a few steps backwards in this framework).

 Having a presence on social networking sites is an essential part of any online strategy and if your strategy has a global focus, it's often difficult to track performance for each market or spot the gaps between your current successes and where you need to be.
 The best way to ensure your international social media campaigns are achieving your goals is by conducting an audit.
 This service will give you an insight into the performance of your social media activities, identify gaps, and help you gain a better understanding of how users interact with your brand.
 Our social media specialists will analyse your company's existing social media presence in the language and platform of your choice and provide actionable feedback that will help you adjust and improve your strategy to achieve better results.

 Which platforms are most likely to achieve our objectives – and WHY?